ARM-software/CMSIS-DSP/ComputeGraph/MATHS.md

 Once we have computed the matrix and the scheduling solution, the details of the schedule are computed using a different granularity : the cycles are no more considered as a whole but instead  each execution step inside each cycle is used.

-As consequence, the effect of the cyclo static scheduling is just to increase the length of the final scheduling sequence since each node will have to be executed a number of times which is constrained by the least common multiples of the period of the connected nodes.
+As consequence, the effect of the cyclo-static scheduling is just to increase the length of the final scheduling sequence since each node will have to be executed a number of times which is constrained by the least common multiples of the period of the connected nodes.